LAST UPDATED: May 24, 2019

 - Increase driver awareness.
 Extra help while driving never hurts.
 When driving a truck, this is especially true since the larger vehicle presents greater challenges in terms of blind spots.
 A dash cam can act as a second pair of eyes and may even offer advanced features like blindspot monitoring and alerts.

 - Add some parking security.
 Trucks can present an inviting target to thieves when parked overnight on the road.
 Dual-lens dash cams, however, can give you a degree of comfort as it records events while a truck is parked.
 It might not prevent a thief from breaking in, but the camera can provide a record for police later on.

 The most basic type of dashboard camera recorder is the single-lens model.
 Using one wide-angle lens for a large field of view, the dash cam captures anything in front of the lens.
 While this limits coverage and possibly the details it can record, the single-lens setup is more friendly on the wallet and can be good enough in most cases with a truck.

 Adding more than one camera into the mix can help increase the recording coverage and the driver's real-time view.
 Dual-lens dash cams are the most common type of multi-lens device.
 Typically, most come with both lenses built right into the body to cover the front and interior.
 Some dash cams come as multi-lens kits with extra cameras you can place around the vehicle as well.

 Top Brands of Trucking Dash Cams

-While the company has a long list of sports and action equipment, Garmin has a long history making automotive products for daily drivers and working professionals alike.
+While the company has a long list of sports and action equipment, Garmin also has a long history making automotive products for daily drivers and working professionals alike.
 In addition to many high-quality GPS navigators, the company's lineup of dash cams works well for trucking use, offering a number of advanced safety features that can help record driving events and prevent accidents.
 For a good starter choice, check out the Dash Cam 65.